eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 Edit .env.db file to change database name, username and basically everything in that file.

 ### Backup
-In backup folder there are 4 scripts for backup and restore of the project.
+There are 4 scripts for backup and restore of the project.
 Scripts are separated for web and database, in case you want to backup them in different times, or backup just once component of the project.
 Also in script there is an example of cronjob which can run backup jobs automatically and periodically.
 Take a look at names and paths.
 They must be exactly the same you have.

 -------